Banihal railway station

-Banihal railway station (station code: BAHL), a part of Jammu–Baramulla line, is situated in notified area of Banihal in Ramban district, Jammu and Kashmir.
-It was commissioned on 26 June 2013 and passenger trains run from Banihal to Qazigund.
-The station was inaugurated by former prime minister Manmohan Singh and UPA Chairperson Sonia Gandhi on the same day at 2.22 pm.
-They enjoyed the 12-minute ride in train through Pir Panjal tunnel up to Qazigund with 100 students, mostly girls, of the Banihal Higher Secondary School, and made the 17.8-km ride back to Banihal, passing through the tunnel again, the second longest in Asia.
+Banihal railway station (station code: BAHL), a part of Jammu–Baramulla line, is situated in Banihal in Ramban district, of JammuJammu and Kashmir on a run from Banihal to Qazigund.
+It was commissioned on 26 June 2013, inaugurated by former prime minister Manmohan Singh and UPA Chairperson Sonia Gandhi.
+The 12-minute ride went through Pir Panjal tunnel up to Qazigund with 100 students, mostly girls, of the Banihal Higher Secondary School, and made the 17.8-km ride back to Banihal, passing again through the tunnel, the second longest in Asia.

 Background

-The station has been built as part of the Jammu–Baramulla line megaproject, intending to link the Kashmir Valley with Jammu Tawi and the rest of the Indian railway network.
+The station has been built as part of the Jammu–Baramulla line megaproject, intending to link the Kashmir Valley with Jammu division and the Indian railway network.

 Services

 The railway network in Kashmir from Banihal to Baramulla is now 137 km.
 Five trains run daily from Banihal to Baramulla.
 The services were paused for a prolonged period since 5 August 2019 after the Abrogation of Article 35A and at that period it were resumed only once for a special documentary shoot.
 However later the services were introduced from January 2020 onwards.